denten-books/plain-text/5-surface.md

 concluded by heralding the IBM Composer era, in which people once again write books "without the assistance of specialists" [@frutiger_ibm_1968, 10].
-Marketing language notwithstanding, the separation of the sign from its immediate material contexts constituted a major milestone in the history of writing and textuality.
+Marketing language notwithstanding, the separation of the sign from its immediate material contexts is a major milestone in the history of writing and textuality.

 The move to magnetic and later solid state storage media would have tremendous social and political consequences for the republic of letters.
 Magnetic